Guitar Secrets Lead Guitar Made Easy

 The next thing I would like for you to learn is the Pull off.
 This time you would pick the 7th fret 3 finger and pull off the 3 finger to the 1 finger that you have down on the 5th fret.
 Look at the image below.
 Remember, you only have to pick the G string one time to play both of these notes.
 Practice this exercise up and down the A minor pentatonic scale.

 Listen to the Pull off starting at the A note fret 5th fret Low E string down through the complete scale to the high E string.
-See image above for each figure used.
+See image above for each finger used.

 The next thing I would like for you to learn is bending.
 Now this is really cool.
 The first bend will be a whole step bend.
 What do I mean by a whole step bend?
 This means bending the string to sound the note one whole step above that note.
 Look at the image below.
 If you push up that D note far enough, the tension on the string will change the pitch to a higher note.
 We want that D note when bent to sound like the E note at the 5th fret B string and the 9th fret G string.
 Both of those E notes should sound the same if you bend the string the proper distance.
 This does take time to learn.